mouhcine1981/econ-notes.github.io/_posts/2026-08-20-jobs-added-by-sector-annual.md

 ![Wilmington jobs added by sector, year by year]({{ '/assets/images/I2_wilmington_jobs_added_by_sector_annual.png' | relative_url }})

-Leisure and hospitality added fewer jobs in each year following its 2020 to 2021 rebound.
-The most recent year was mixed: trade and transportation and information both lost a small number of jobs, while education and health services, construction, and leisure and hospitality still added modestly.
+Leisure and hospitality's gains have narrowed most years since its 2020 to 2021 rebound, from about 5,000 jobs that year down to roughly 500 in the most recent year.
+The most recent year was mixed for the sector overall: trade and transportation and information both lost a small number of jobs, while education and health services and leisure and hospitality still added jobs.

 ## Why it matters